 The damsel in distress motif was a common trope in medieval literature and art, reflecting the chivalric ideal of protecting women from harm.
 Knights were often portrayed rescuing damsels from dragons, evil sorcerers, or other dangers, demonstrating their courage, strength, and dedication to defending the vulnerable.

 While courtly love and the damsel in distress motif often seem romantic and idealistic, they also reflected the social realities of the time.
-Women in medieval society had limited rights and were often dependent on men for protection and support.
+Now, women in medieval society had limited rights and were often dependent on men for protection and support.
 The chivalric ideal of protecting women provided a framework for male behavior and helped to ensure the safety and well-being of women in a patriarchal society.

 The Decline of Chivalry and its Lasting Legacy